Moonee Ponds Creek: History

 Before European settlement, the Moonee Ponds Creek was the home of the Wurundjeri People of the Kulin nation.
 Though there are no written records it is probable that the creek takes its name from an indigenous inhabitant Moonee Moonee, who, along with Tullamareena, burnt down and escaped from the first Melbourne gaol in 1838.
 The Port Phillip area was first colonised by Europeans in 1835.
 The first land sales in the area of Strathmore on Moonee Ponds Creek were made in 1843 and 1845.

 The creek formed a series of marshy ponds on the floodplain, with extensive salt water marshes near its entry to the Yarra river known as Batman's lagoon.
 With rapid development of Melbourne due to the Victorian gold rush in the 1850s, the swamp quickly became a receptacle for waste waters from Flemington, North Melbourne and Parkville.

 In 1879 Batman lagoon was drained and filled to make way for the North Melbourne railway yards at its northern end.
 At its southern area, the filled in marshes were called Dudley Flats, where impoverished people scrounged building material from the land-fill tip to build shelters and huts during the 1930s depression.

 In the 1890s the lower Moonee Ponds Creek was widened for use as a canal for barges carrying coal to the North Melbourne Locomotive Depot.

 In 1950s and 1960s the Melbourne and Metropolitan Board of Works realigned and concreted the creek from Strathmore to Flemington Road, in an attempt to stop periodic flooding.
 The modifications were part of extensive urban development of the lower floodplain.
 For much of its length through the northern suburbs it is now characterised as a concrete stormwater drain that parallels the Tullamarine Freeway.

 In 1998 the Moonee Ponds Creek Co-ordination Committee Inc (MPCCC) was founded to oversee planning, restoration, education, and development of guidelines and policies aimed at protecting and enhancing the Creek and its tributaries.
-The MPCCC members are each of the four councils (Hume, Moreland, Moonee Valley and Melbourne) and the Friends of Moonee Ponds Creek.
+The MPCCC members are each of the four councils (Hume, Merri-bek, Moonee Valley and Melbourne) and the Friends of Moonee Ponds Creek.
 MPCCC also has excellent working relationships with Melbourne Water, Parks Victoria, Department of Sustainability, Department of Primary Industries and Port Phillip and Westernport Catchment Management Authority.

 In 2002 the downstream end of the creek was realigned, to accommodate development of Victoria Dock at the Port of Melbourne.
 Moving the confluence with the Yarra River about 600 metres upstream, the creek mouth once located at the east end of Appleton Dock was removed, with a new watercourse dug leading directly south parallel with the Bolte Bridge approach spans.
 The realignment created a buffer zone between the port and the Melbourne Docklands residential and commercial areas.
 While realigning waterways is not a preferred option for Melbourne Water, the work was permitted as previous modifications had left the creek lacking a "true remaining 'natural' alignment" in the area.